akashishu777/FeedbackApplication/README.md

-# Node-CRUD restful
+# Feedback Application
-A simple restful NodeJS CRUD, with expressJS and mongoDB.
+A simple restful NodeJS Feedback Application, with React, Redux, expressJS and mongoDB.

 ## Resources